Shrutipaliwal718/foodi-restaurant-website/README.md

 # Foodi Restaurant Website

-A responsive restaurant website built using HTML, CSS, Bootstrap, and JavaScript.
+Foodi is a responsive restaurant website designed to showcase menu items with a clean and modern user interface.
+The project focuses on frontend development and responsive design principles.

 ## Tech Stack
 - HTML5